techClick/emojis.search/README.md

 An application that let's you search through an emoji list.

+# Project built with React

-Developing this was very interesting, then again React is always interesting :-).
+Using React is always interesting.